yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.2.0.14 =
+- Added a setting in the user input step to allow field conditional logic to be displayed to the editable fields.

 = 1.2.0.13 =
 - Fixed an issue with the multi-file upload field where files can't be deleted by email assignees or users authenticating by token.